clhenrick/portfolio/pages/work/a-thru-hike-on-the-pacific-crest-trail-interactive.md

 <strong>Project Link:</strong> <a href="http://clhenrick.github.io/Major-Studio-Two/map-story/html/" target="_blank">A Thru Hike on the Pacific Crest Trail (interactive)</a>

 An attempt at creating an NY Times style interactive.
 As the user scrolls down a map animates and reveals information relating to the story.
+There is also a <a href="{{site.url}}{{site.baseurl}}/work/a-thru-hike-on-the-pacific-crest-trail-print-map.html">print version.</a>

 <strong>Technologies Used:</strong>  - Leaflet  - jQuery  - GeoJSON